networkop/tkng/content/cni/cilium.md

 * **Connectivity** is set up by creating a `veth` link and moving one side of that link into a Pod's namespace.
 The other side of the link is left dangling in the node's root namespace.
 Cilium attaches eBPF programs to ingress TC hooks of these links in order to intercept all incoming packets for further processing.

 {{% notice note %}}
-One thing to note is that `veth` links in the root namespace do not have any IP address configured and most of the network connectivity and fowarding is performed within eBPF programs.
+One thing to note is that `veth` links in the root namespace do not have any IP address configured and most of the network connectivity and forwarding is performed within eBPF programs.
 {{% /notice %}}

 * **Reachability** is implemented differently, depending on Cilium's configuration: